-The Biodiversity Gradient Experiment is a long-term study to examine the impact of plant diversity on the delivery of ecosystem services from annual cropping systems.
-It consists of 21 different experimental treatments that range from bare soil to continuous corn, soybean or wheat—without or with a cover crop, to mixed rotations of these crops—without or with cover crops(s), to annually fallowed fields with early successional plant communities.
-Species richness of these treatments ranges from 0, 1, 2, 3, 4, 5 to >15 in a 3-year rotation cycle.
+The Biodiversity Gradient Experiment was a long-term study that examined the impact of plant diversity on the delivery of ecosystem services from annual cropping systems.
+It consisted of 21 different experimental treatments ranging from bare soil to continuous corn, soybean or wheat—without or with a cover crop, to mixed rotations of these crops—without or with cover crops(s), to annually fallowed fields with early successional plant communities.
+Species richness across these treatments ranged from 0, 1, 2, 3, 4, 5 to >15 in a 3-year rotation cycle.

 The experiment was established in 2000 at the LTER Main Site.
-Treatment plots are 9 x 27 m and replicated in each of 4 randomized blocks.
+Treatment plots were 9 x 27 m and replicated in each of 4 randomized blocks.
 See the plot map for treatment codes and descriptions.
-Management is based on the Biologically Based treatment of the Main Cropping System Experiment.
-Lysimeters (soil water samplers) are installed in 24 plots.
+Management was based on the Biologically Based treatment of the Main Cropping System Experiment.
+Lysimeters (soil water samplers) were installed in 24 plots.

 The experiment was retired after the 2019 harvest and planted to sorghum in 2020.